Get covered in minutes!

 Liability coverage protects against legal liability for damage done to property such as another boat, yacht, dock, bridge, or for any injury or death to another party suffered as a result of ownership, maintenance or use of the insured watercraft.
 The liability loss could also be applied to potential environmental damage from a fuel leak.

-What types of watercraft does MAPFRE insure?
+What types of boats and yachts does MAPFRE insure?
 We cover just about all boats subject to underwriting guidelines with no minimum or maximum length including:

 • Open cockpit